RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 contribution of a single mechanosensitive channel species to cell survival under a hypo-osmotic shock.
-While this procedure could be performed for any species of channel, we chose MscL as it is the most well characterized and the most abundant species in *E. coli*.
+While this procedure could be performed for any species of channel, we chose MscL as it is the most well characterized and one of the most abundant species in *E. coli*.
 To probe the contribution of MscL alone, we generated an *E. coli* strain in which all seven known mechanosensitive channel genes were deleted from the chromosome followed by the integration of an *mscL* gene encoding an MscL super-folder GFP (sfGFP)